workbooks/client_lib/vba/README.markdown

 ## Requirements

-This binding has been tested on Windows 10 with Excel 2010.
+This binding has been tested on Windows 10 with Excel 2010 and Excel 2016 (32-bit).
+It is expected to work on all recent versions of Excel and Windows.

 ### Known Issues
 This binding was tested on macOS 10.12 with Excel 15.32 and was found to be unreliable after a small number of web requests.